magento/merchdocs/src/stores/admin.md

 ![Adobe Commerce Admin - Dashboard]({% link images/images/admin-menu-dashboard.png %}){: .zoom}
 _Admin Sidebar and Dashboard_

 Your initial [sign-in]({% link stores/admin-signin.md %}) credentials were set up during the installation of Adobe Commerce.
-If you forget your pakssword, a temporary password can be sent to the email address that is associated with the account.
+If you forget your password, a temporary password can be sent to the email address that is associated with the account.
 For increased security, you can configure your store to require a case-sensitive user name and strong password.

 In addition to the default _Admin_ account, you can create as many [additional accounts]({% link system/permissions-users-all.md %}) as needed to manage the store and support customer accounts.
 Each account can be associated with a specific [role]({% link system/permissions-user-roles.md %}) and [level of access]({% link system/permissions-role-resources.md %}), based on the person’s business need to know.
 The email address that is associated with each _Admin_ account must be unique.